istio/istio.io/content/docs/examples/advanced-gateways/front-proxy/index.md

 how to configure an ingress gateway to expose services inside the mesh to external traffic.
 The services can be HTTP or HTTPS.
 In the case of HTTPS, the gateway passes the traffic through, without terminating TLS.

-This example describes how to use an ingress gateway as a front proxy to services outside of the mesh.
+This example describes how to use the same ingress gateway mechanism of Istio to enable access to external services and not to applications inside the mesh.
+This way Istio as a whole can serve just as a proxy server, with the added value of observability, traffic management and policy enforcement.
-You enable access to external services through an ingress gateway only, without enabling it for applications inside the mesh.

 The example shows configuring access to an HTTP and an HTTPS external service, namely `httpbin.org` and `www.google.com`.

 ## Configure an ingress gateway